mltheuser/lit-erally-ssr/README.md

 ## Lit-erally SSR

-Server Side Rendered WebComponents with lit-like client side state managment and htmx-like client side element replacment.
+Server Side Rendered WebComponents with lit-like client side state managment and htmx-like client side element replacement.

 > This is just an experiment and not intended for use in an actual project.